micartey/jairo/README.md

 jairo is a custom transformer which provides an easy way to change the method body of classes.
 The transformer will be used through the `Instrumentation` which is provided by java using the java agent.
 It heavily depends on the [javaassist](https://github.com/jboss-javassist/javassist) library to change the bytecode at runtime.

+### Motivation

+Changing code at runtime makes a lot of things easier.
+E.g. if you want to trigger an event after a class is created or a method is invoked whose implementation you have no control over.
+Maybe you wan't to benchmark a method which is privat and thus not callable with normal means.
+In such cases, it could be pleasent to just rewrite implementations at runtime without having to download, decompile, edit and recompile your dependencies.

 ## 🔗 Build Tools

 To use jairo as a dependency you might want to use a build tool like maven or gradle.
 An easy way for each and every project, is to use [jitpack](https://jitpack.io/#Clientastisch/jairo/main-SNAPSHOT) as it makes it easy to implement and use.
+The following example is for maven specific, as I personally don't use gradle that much.

+### Maven

+First of all add a new repository to your `pom.xml` file to be able to download the dependecies provided by jitpack.

 ```xml
 <repositories>